facebook twitter mail

 Text

-All over the world wealth is created either by individuals and small groups for their own consumption, or by firms for exchange on markets.
+Wealth is created all over the world either by individuals and small groups for their own consumption, or by firms to exchange on markets.
+In this course we are concerned with firms exchanging on markets.

-We shall describe the most typical firms, keeping in mind that there exists a wide variety of types (including firms comprising only one individual).
+We shall describe the most typical firms, keeping in mind that there exists a wide variety of types (including firms comprising only one individual, or even none).

 A firm is a group of people, with production tools, located in some premises, who, with work, transform raw materials into goods and services, and sell them.